sparsileg/Photyx/design/photyx_spec.md

 ### 5.3 Format Conversion

 Format conversion is read-plugin → write-plugin with no special conversion layer.
 Any readable format can be converted to any writable format via pcode.
-Keyword fidelity is required: all source keywords must be preserved in the output to the extent the target format supports them; any that cannot be represented are logged as a warning.

 ### 5.4 Debayering